 The hypoglossal nerve innervates the muscles of the tongue.
-Each hypoglossal nerve innervates one half of the tongue.
+Each hypoglossal nerve innervates one-half of the tongue.

-- Ask the patient to open the mouth and inspect the tongue as it lies on the floor of the mouth for size, shape, wasting and fasciculation.
+- Ask the patient to open the mouth and inspect the tongue as it lies on the floor of the mouth for size, shape, wasting, and fasciculation.

 - Ask the patient to protrude the tongue; it will deviate towards the paralyzed side as normal genioglossus will push it towards the opposite side.

 - Ask the patient to press the tongue against the cheek while you resist with finger pressure on the outside of the cheek.
-In unilateral paralysis movements towards normal side will be weak.
+In unilateral paralysis movements towards the normal side will be weak.